wa0x6e/Fresque/README.md

 You should already have some knowledge about php-resque, and have php-resque installed and running.
 I'll assume in this tutorial that you have sufficient knowledge to start a worker normally with php-resque.

+##Requirements

+* Redis
+* `sudo` package installed on your system

+php-resque will be installed automatically as a composer dependency.

 ##What is Fresque